SQDNK/SQDNK.github.io/_projects/memory.md

 private repo.
 [C/C++]

-These are some functions I used / wrote.
+These are examples of my code design.

 /--------------------------------Seglist design--------------------------------/